dl2sba/Reamp2CSV/README.md

   - For German version `TT.MM.JJJJ hh:mm:ss,000`

 ## Support
-You can send comments and bug reports directly to `labview@dl2sba.de`.
+You can send comments and bug reports directly vie the issue tracking in github